esteinborn/github-for-cats/outline.md

 ### GitHub.com Overview

  - News Feed
- - Browse repos
-    - Stars
  - Following people
+ - Repo Page
+ - Staring and Watching Repos
  - Fork

 ## Forking repos

 _GH is social, all code that is made publically available is at your fingertips_

- - Find Twitter Bootstrap
+ - Find jQuery ListNav
  - Fork it
  - View in GHW
  - Can make changes to it now and use them for yourself